joeywu63/action_item_manager/README.md

 ## How to run the app

+### Deployed version
+Visit the [site](https://pacific-atoll-01415.herokuapp.com/) deployed on Heroku.

+### Set up on local machine

 This project was written using React.
-To run the app, in the action-item-manager directory, run:
+To run the app locally, from the root directory, run:

+### `cd action-item-manager`
 ### `npm install`
+### `npm run build`

-to install all required modules and libraries, then, run:
+to navigate to the action-item-manager directory, install the required packages and build the app, next, run:

+### `cd ../login-page`
+### `npm install`
+### `npm run build`

+to do the same for the login page, then, run:

-### `cd action-item-manager`
+### `cd ..`
 ### `npm start`

-to launch the app on [http://localhost:3000](http://localhost:3000) in your browser.
+to navigate to the root directory and start the server on [localhost:3001](localhost:3001)

+You will also have to initialize a mongo database locally.

+## Changes made for phase 2

+### Action items
+- Now specifies the team which action items are assigned to
+- Can be deleted by team managers from the action item viewed from the Teams tab
+- Admins/team managers can view the names of team members who have completed an item by clicking 'Completed by x/y members' on the detailed action item view

+### Teams
+- Now organized under teams managed by the user and teams the user is part of as a regular member
+- Managers can no longer remove themselves from the team in Team view

+### Admin functionality
+- Admins can no longer remove admins (including themselves)
+- Disbanding a team now deletes all action items associated with that team

+### Miscellaneous
+- Forms are now validated (can no longer create a team without a name or no set manager)
+- Signup validation (password must be longer than 4 characters, other fields must be nonempty)

 ## Brief overview